zhangsquared/AspDotnetCoreHelloWorld/README.md

 How to build middleware pipeline

 ## CircularReference
-ChickenService and EggService is using contructor dependency injection This will cause throwing runtime error: circular reference.
+ChickenService and EggService is using constructor dependency injection This will cause throwing runtime error: circular reference.

 **Question**: How to create IoC container to enable other DI other than via constructor?